Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

-Other discretisations have since been proposed and analysed \citep{ahn2021efficient,jiang2021mirror}; however, the advantage of \ref{eq:MLA} over these other discretisations is that \MLA{} can be implemented exactly, whereas the latter methods involve simulating a stochastic differential equation (SDE) which cannot be performed exactly, and has to be approximated for practical purposes.
-Theoretically, for \MLA{}, the distribution of \(X_{k}\) as \(k \to \infty\) is not guaranteed to coincide with \(\Pi\), and this limit is called the \emph{bias limit}.
-The distance between the bias limit and \(\Pi\) is termed the \emph{bias}.
-This phenomenon is not specific to \MLA{}; for instance, the more popular \ref{eq:ULA} is also biased, and this bias is shown to scale with the step size \(h\) under relatively weak assumptions made on the target distribution -- see \cite{durmus2017nonasymptotic,dalalyan2017theoretical,dalalyan2017further,dalalyan2019user,cheng2018convergence,vempala2019rapid,li2022sqrt} for a variety of analyses of \ULA{}.
-Interestingly, due to the dependence on \(h\), the bias of \ULA{} tends to \(0\) as \(h \to 0\) (thus termed a ``vanishing bias'').
-In the case of \MLA{} however, the first analysis by \cite{zhang2020wasserstein} suggested that \MLA{} had a non-vanishing bias, and conjectured that this was unavoidable.
+Theoretically, for \ref{eq:MLA}, the distribution of \(X_{k}\) as \(k \to \infty\) is not guaranteed to coincide with \(\Pi\), and such an algorithm is said to be \emph{biased}, where the distance between this limit and \(\Pi\) is termed the \emph{bias}.
+This phenomenon is not specific to \ref{eq:MLA}; for instance, the more popular \ref{eq:ULA} is also biased, and this bias is shown to scale with the step size \(h\) under relatively weak assumptions made on the target distribution -- see \cite{durmus2017nonasymptotic,dalalyan2017theoretical,dalalyan2017further,dalalyan2019user,cheng2018convergence,vempala2019rapid,li2022sqrt} for a variety of analyses of \ref{eq:ULA}.
+Interestingly, due to the dependence on \(h\), the bias of \ref{eq:ULA} tends to \(0\) as \(h \to 0\) (thus termed a ``vanishing bias'').
+In the case of \ref{eq:MLA} however, the first analysis by \cite{zhang2020wasserstein} suggested that \ref{eq:MLA} had a non-vanishing bias, and conjectured that this was unavoidable.
 Notably, their analysis assumed a \emph{modified self-concordance condition} on \(\mirrorfunc{}\), which is sufficient to ensure the existence of strong solutions for the continuous-time dynamics (\ref{eq:MLD}).
 In contrast, a more natural assumption placed on \(\mirrorfunc{}\) is \emph{self-concordance}, especially considered in optimisation.
-A subsequent but different analysis of \MLA{} by \cite{jiang2021mirror} assumed this more standard self-concordance condition over \(\mirrorfunc{}\), but their analysis was also unable to improve the non-vanishing bias of \MLA{}.
-They also present an analysis of an alternate yet impractical discretisation of \MLD{} (which we refer to as \MLAFD{}), which was developed and analysed by \cite{ahn2021efficient}, and independent analyses in both of these works showed that \MLAFD{} had a vanishing bias when assuming the more natural self-concordance condition on \(\mirrorfunc{}\).
-More recently, \cite{li2022mirror} improved the result due to \citet{zhang2020wasserstein}, and showed that \MLA{} has a vanishing bias when \(\mirrorfunc{}\) satisfied the modified self-concordance condition.
-They do so through a mean-square analysis technique developed in \cite{li2019stochastic}, for which the modified self-concordance condition is more amenable.
-However, this modified self-concordance condition doesn't imply some of the more desirable properties that self-concordance functions satisfy, for example \emph{affine invariance}, which we discuss later.
+A subsequent but different analysis of \ref{eq:MLA} by \cite{jiang2021mirror} assumed the more standard self-concordance condition over \(\mirrorfunc{}\), but their analysis was also unable to improve the non-vanishing bias of \ref{eq:MLA}.
+They also presented an analysis of an alternate yet impractical discretisation of \ref{eq:MLD} developed and analysed by \cite{ahn2021efficient} that we refer to as \MLAFD{}, and independent analyses in both of these works showed that \MLAFD{} has a vanishing bias when the more natural self-concordance condition over \(\mirrorfunc{}\) is considered.
+More recently, \cite{li2022mirror} improved the result due to \citet{zhang2020wasserstein}, and showed that \ref{eq:MLA} has a vanishing bias when \(\mirrorfunc{}\) satisfies the modified self-concordance condition.
+This newer result is based on a mean-square analysis technique developed in \cite{li2019stochastic}, for which the modified self-concordance condition is more amenable.
+However, this modified self-concordance condition does not imply some of the more desirable properties that self-concordance functions satisfy, for example \emph{affine invariance}, which we discuss later.